Superset vs Windsurf (2026): Parallel Agent Orchestration vs AI IDE

 Editor Lock-In vs Editor Freedom

 Using Windsurf means adopting the Windsurf IDE.
 If you use JetBrains, Xcode, Neovim, or even Cursor, you have to switch.
-Superset runs alongside any editor — it's a terminal, not an IDE.
-Use VS Code today, switch to JetBrains tomorrow, nothing changes in your Superset workflow.
+Superset runs alongside any editor.
+It now has its own chat, diff/file review, and browser surfaces, but it still treats your editor as interchangeable rather than something it needs to own.

 Model Lock-In vs Model Freedom

 Windsurf routes all AI requests through its servers and credit system.
 You get access to multiple models (GPT-4, Claude, etc.) but Windsurf controls the routing and pricing.
-Superset runs whatever CLI agents you install — your API keys, your models, no middleman.
-When a new agent ships, use it immediately.
+Superset runs whatever CLI agents you install — or Superset Chat when you want a built-in surface — with your own provider choices.
+When a new agent ships, you can use it immediately.

 Privacy

-Superset runs entirely locally — no telemetry, no data collection, code never leaves your machine.
-The full source is on GitHub under Apache 2.0.
+Superset runs agents locally in Git worktrees, and the full source is on GitHub under Elastic License 2.0 (ELv2).
 Windsurf sends code to its servers and third-party AI providers.
 Windsurf is closed source, so you cannot audit what data is collected or how it's processed.

 Session Persistence